 Dr Samira Saadoun from the Molecular & Clinical Sciences Research Institute has been awarded funding to investigate how changes in body temperature affect patients with severe spinal cord injuries

 Join Professor Paul Heath, Dr Shamez Ladhani and a team of experts as they describe the problems and explain the work that is happening to develop vaccines for children, infants and pregnant women.

 See how our research transforms people’s lives in our community, throughout the UK and around the world

-The Student Staff-Partnership Project provides funding for small collaborative projects, run jointly by students and staff, which align with St George's mission and values and advance its strategic plan for education and students.
+The Student Staff-partnership grant provides funding for small collaborative projects, run jointly by students and staff, which align with St George's mission and values and advance its strategic plan for education and students.
 The aim is to harness the joint insight, ideas and energy of our staff and student body to enrich and enhance the educational and wider university experience for St George's students.

 To hear about the impact of previous projects and join in lively discussions with staff and students register now to attend the lunchtime event series Education Ideas Hub.

 align with the mission and values of St George’s, University of London, and with its strategic plan for education and students

 aim to enrich and enhance the university experience for students

 benefit the majority of students and be open to and inclusive of all students at St George’s

 be designed by, and directly involve joint working with, both students and staff